 While infrared light is excellent at revealing things such as underdrawings and pentimenti, different wavelengths can be used to reveal different features of a painting.
 Ultra-violet (UV) light can be particularly useful for studying the varnish on top of a painting, while x-radiography (X-rays) can be used to ‘look through’ a canvas.
 Defined bands within the visible spectrum can also be useful for exploring the types of pigments used in a painting.

-Multispectral imaging techniques can be applied within the infrared spectrum itself.
+Multispectral imaging techniques can be applied within the infrared spectrum itself by using tools such as our Filter Set.
 Rather than studying light reflected from the painting’s ground, this is often looking for light scattered from within the pigment layers.
 These images can be used in combination with images from visible parts of the spectrum to provide further information about pigment composition, as well as revealing under painting or areas of change or repair.

 In addition to reflectography and multispectral SWIR imaging, the Osiris can be used for transmitted infrared, or infrared transmittography (IRT).
 Rather than reflecting light off the painting, this technique shines light through the painting to reveal features that are behind the white ground, such as a canvas maker’s mark, or the canvas lining.